-Strands lay on each other with high point Strands lay on each other with low line pressure.
-Strands of all layers are in the same directions and lay lengths.
-Each layer requires directions and lay lengths.
-All layers can be produced in one operation run.
-A good fill-facresults in diameter-reduction, elongation and tor results in a little diameter-reduction, low elongation and in a long service life.
+pressure.
+Strands of all layers are in the same elongation and in a long service life.
 Parallel laid ropes are more sensitive to untwisting than standard laid ropes.

 The use of parallel laid ropes is recommended for high rise installations.